genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/03_quick-guide.md

 E -->F[genesisInstall, remap, AppGen, genesisInstall] F -->G[Load generated data]
 ```
-If you would like to see that in detail, please see the following example.

 If you already have a Genesis low-code platform, you can [download the workbook](/file/Excel_Export_Demo.xlsx) and try this for yourself.